mohikhsan/learnml/README.md

 # learnml

 Repository for  machine learning practice.
 Contains different types of machine learning models (regression, classification, clustering, neural nets, etc.) and datasets/links to datasets that can be used for practice.
-For my own practice, but maybe can be useful for somebody else.
+These were created as I reviewed & relearned ml models using modern ml libraries.
+I hope they can be useful for somebody else learning / relearning ml.
+Feel free to contribute :)

 ## Getting Started